CopernicaMarketingSoftware/Documentation/SMTPeter/introduction.md

 # Getting started with SMTPeter

 SMTPeter is a cloud-based email gateway for fast and secure email delivery.
-All mail that you send through SMTPeter, is preprocessed, archived, signed and gets forwarded to the actual recipient.
+All mail that you send through SMTPeter is preprocessed, archived, signed and gets forwarded to the actual recipient.

 By sending your mail through SMTPeter you ensure that all your messages